clrfund/monorepo/README.md

 Cl(ea)r.fund runs a continuous cycle of Quadratic Funding rounds, where anyone is able to add funding recipients, contribute matching funds, and contribute funds to a recipient; influencing their quadratic match.

-While Cl(ea)r.fund aims to be agnostic to the source of matching funds, it specifically aims to enable contributions form the following sources:
+While Cl(ea)r.fund aims to be agnostic to the source of matching funds, it specifically aims to enable contributions from the following sources:

 1. Ethereum protocol rewards (Block rewards, transaction taxes, etc)
 2. Known and anonymous benefactors
 3. Benevolent protocols (MakerDAO, Burn Signal, etc)

-In order for their contributions to count towards matching, contributors must verify their uniqueness using [BrightID](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413).
+In order for their contributions to count towards matching, contributors must verify their uniqueness using [BrightID](https://brightid.org/).
 Contributions form unverified accounts do not count towards the quadratic matching for their project.

 The Cl(ear)r.fund smart contracts consist of a factory contract, that deploys a new contract for each round.
 All matching funds are sent to the factory contract, while contribution funds are sent to the current round's contract.
 There are three roles in factory contract: